Henry Rawlinson, 1st Baron Rawlinson: Battles of 1918

 The attack was to be on a relatively narrow front, with no prior bombardment and limited objectives.
 To ensure a breakthrough, Haig gave Rawlinson command of virtually the whole British armoured forces.
 By this stage of the war British manpower was severely depleted, and to achieve the breakthrough, the Fourth Army comprised four Canadian, five Australian, five British and two American divisions.

-Sir Douglas Haig with his army commanders and their chiefs of staff, November 1918.
-Front row, left to right: Sir Herbert Plumer, Sir Douglas Haig, Sir Henry Rawlinson.
-Middle row, left to right: Sir Julian Byng, Sir William Birdwood, Sir Henry Horne.
-Back row, left to right: Sir Herbert Lawrence, Sir Charles Kavanagh, Brudenell White, Percy, Louis Vaughan, Archibald Montgomery-Massingberd, Hastings Anderson.

 The Allies achieved surprise and the Battle of Amiens proved a striking success.
 On 8 August, described by General Erich Ludendorff as "the black day of the German Army", the Allies took 12,000 prisoners and captured 450 guns.
 The German and Allied commands were struck by the collapse in German morale and the high number of Germans surrendering without a fight.
 The Allies were still cautious about pressing their advantage too far and on 11 August Rawlinson advised Haig to halt the offensive.

+Field Marshal Sir Douglas Haig (centre front) with his senior commanders and staff officers at Cambrai, France, 11 November 1918.
+Stood in the front row, to Haig's left, is General Sir Henry Rawlinson.

 In September, again commanding a mixed force of British, Australian and American divisions, Rawlinson participated in the breaking of the Hindenburg Line, a major part of the Hundred Days Offensive.
 Initial planning was by Lieutenant General Sir John Monash, the Australian Corps commander, but Rawlinson broadened the front and gave him more tanks.
 The Allied attack was preceded by a massive artillery bombardment.
 Allied success was most striking in the centre where the 46th (North Midland) Division, part of Rawlinson's IX Corps, crossed the St Quentin Canal and stormed trenches beyond, advancing up to 3 mi and taking over 5,300 prisoners.
 The Fourth Army's advance continued in the Battles of the Selle and the Sambre and Oise Canal.
 In the Hundred Days, the Fourth Army had gained 85 mi, taking 80,000 prisoners and 1,100 guns.

 The Allied advances continued until the Armistice of 11 November 1918, which brought an end to the fighting on the Western Front.